Evolutionary games on the lattice: Payoffs affecting birth and death rates: Proof of Theorem 4

 Moreover, by symmetry, we have

 In words, the midpoint between the two leftmost boundaries evolve according to a symmetric random walk.
 The same holds for the midpoint between the two rightmost boundaries.
-To deduce the occurrence of an annihilating event, we distinguish two cases: \begin{itemize} \item {\bf Case 1} -- Assume \eqref{eq:1D-cluster-2} and $a_{12} < 0$.
+To deduce the occurrence of an annihilating event, we distinguish two cases: \begin{itemize} \item\emph{Case} 1.
+Assume \eqref{eq:1D-cluster-2} and $a_{12} < 0$.
 In this case, \eqref{eq:1D-cluster-2c} and the recurrence of one-dimensional symmetric simple random walks imply that

 Since the event above induces a configuration in which a type~1 player has two type~2 neighbors, and so a negative payoff $a_{12} < 0$, each time this event occurs, the two intermediate boundaries annihilate at a positive rate.
-This, together with a basic restart argument, implies the occurrence of an annihilating event after an almost surely finite time. \item {\bf Case 2} -- Assume \eqref{eq:1D-cluster-2} and $a_{12} > 0$.
+This, together with a basic restart argument, implies the occurrence of an annihilating event after an almost surely finite time. \item\emph{Case} 2.
+Assume \eqref{eq:1D-cluster-2} and $a_{12} > 0$.
 In this case, \eqref{eq:1D-cluster-2a}--\eqref{eq:1D-cluster-2c} imply that, with probability one, we can bring three consecutive boundaries together: more precisely,

 Since the event above induces a configuration in which a type~2 player has two type~1 neighbors, and so a positive payoff $a_{21} > 0$, each time this event occurs, either the two leftmost boundaries or the two rightmost boundaries annihilate at a positive rate.
-We again deduce the occurrence of an annihilating event after an almost surely finite time. \end{itemize} The two results above still hold when starting from a configuration with a positive density of boundaries unless the leftmost of the four boundaries or the rightmost of the four boundaries annihilate before with another boundary.
+We again deduce the occurrence of an annihilating event after an almost surely finite time. \end{itemize} The two results above still hold when starting from a translation invariant distribution with a positive density of boundaries unless the leftmost of the four boundaries or the rightmost of the four boundaries annihilate before with another boundary.
 In any case, each set of four consecutive boundaries is reduced by one after an almost surely finite time.
-The lemma follows. \end{proof} \\ \\ Lemmas \ref{lem:1D-cluster-1}--\ref{lem:1D-cluster-2} imply clustering for all $A \in \mathcal M_2^*$ with $a_{11} + a_{12} > a_{22} + a_{21}$.
-The second part of the theorem directly follows by also using some obvious symmetry.
+This, together with the exact same arguments as in the proof of the previous lemma, establishes the desired result. \end{pf}